Data delivered to your inbox

 Keep up with the latest data and most popular content.

-We rely solely on government data for consistency and to screen for bias.
+USAFacts relies solely on government data for consistency and to screen for bias.
 Data curated by think tanks, academics, or any outlet expressing a viewpoint about the data is not reliably nonpartisan.
-The US government has a network of statistical agencies tasked with collecting information on government operations and the US population.
-We believe this is the best source for data to make important decisions.
-However, government data is not perfect.
-USAFacts also advocates for higher-quality and more timely government data.
+The US government has a network of statistical agencies tasked with collecting information about government operations and the US population.
+USAFacts believes this is the best source for data to make important decisions about policy and democracy.
+However, we continue to advocate for higher-quality and more timely government data.

 We do not provide data for countries other than the United States.

+Figures can vary between agencies, depending on how they collect data or classify certain financial assets.
 Multiple agencies collect and publish financial data for the US government, including the Department of the Treasury, Federal Reserve, and Office of Management and Budget.
-Figures can vary between agencies depending on how they collect data or classify certain financial assets.
 For instance, the Federal Reserve and the Treasury Department treat Social Security and pension obligations quite differently.